 You may display GIS layers as overlays or backgrounds on your WEAP Schematic.
 These background maps are listed on the left side of the Schematic View, below the legend.
 The checkbox next to each layer can be used to hide or show it on the schematic.
 To hide all maps at once, right click on the list of background layers and choose Hide All Layers from the popup menu.
 Choose Show All Layers to turn them all on.

 To add a layer, right click on the list of background layers to open the background layers menu and choose Add Vector Layer (e.g. ESRI Shape files: *.shp) or Add Raster Layer (e.g. ArcGIS GRID, GeoTIFF, spatially referenced JPG or GIF, Band Interleaved by Line (BIL), or Band Interleaved by Pixel (BIP)), or choose these options from the Schematic menu at the top.
 For vector layers, you have much flexibility in choosing map colors, data, styles and labels for display, which can be very helpful in highlighting various features from the layers.
-These options are available when you first add a vector layer, or when you edit an existing vector layer (double click the layer name to edit).
-See Map Layer Window for more information.
-The background layers menu also allows you to remove, set labels or reorder the background maps.
+These options are available when you first add a vector layer, or when you edit an existing vector layer (double click the layer name to edit, or right click and choose Edit).
+See Map Layer for more information.

 A new, blank WEAP area comes preloaded with several global background layers: Major Rivers, Cities, States, Countries and Oceans.
 You can remove them if you want, but your Schematic must have at least one background layer (either a preloaded layer or one of your own).